 Foreign travel advice

-There is a high threat from terrorism.
-The main terrorist threat in Russia comes from Islamist and rebel groups in the North Caucasus, but attacks aren’t limited to this region.
-Previous attacks have seen large numbers of casualties.
+Terrorists are very likely to try to carry out attacks in Russia.
+These have mainly been by Islamist and rebel groups in the North Caucasus, but attacks aren’t limited to this region.
+Some previous attacks have seen large numbers of casualties.

 In 2011, 37 people were killed at Domodedovo international airport in Moscow, including a British national; and in 2013, 3 suicide bombings targeted public transport in Volgograd.